NerochazeDev/WalletVerifyPro/replit.md

-# Wallet Verification Application
+# WalletSecure Platform

 ## Overview

-This is a full-stack web application built with React + TypeScript frontend and Express.js backend, featuring a wallet verification system.
-The application uses a modern tech stack with shadcn/ui components, Tailwind CSS, and Drizzle ORM for database interactions.
+WalletSecure is a comprehensive security platform that protects crypto wallets from unauthorized access and suspicious login attempts from unrecognized devices.
+Built with React + TypeScript frontend and Express.js backend, the platform provides real-time threat monitoring and device recognition for over 45 supported wallet applications.

 ## User Preferences